Don’t know how to draw?

+If you are a fan of painted realism you are going to absolutely love this book.
+It is a practical guide to understanding how to make your paintings feel alive.
 I’ve loved everything James Gurney has done for years and years.
 His amazingly educational and entertaining blog, the hours and hours my children and I have spent with all of his Dinotopia books, Imaginative Realism, just – everything.

 “Your paintings can be true to nature but emphasize different aspects of visual truth compared to another artist.
 The way you paint is a record of how you see.”